gutiKristian/viz/Fundamentals of visualization.md

 7. Texture
 8. Movement

+One should be able to talk about them with their own words, there's really no need to memorise this text, it serves as a helping hand:

 ## Position
 - the location of individual graphic elements in the screen space
 - has the greatest impact on the display of information,